UNITECH International

-UNITECH International is a leadership development program for talented STEM students ran by a society of distinguished technical universities and multinational companies across Europe.
+UNITECH International is a leadership development program for talented STEM students run by a society of distinguished technical universities and multinational companies across Europe.

 History

 UNITECH was founded in 1999 by ETH Zürich's former rector Konrad Osterwalder and Hilti's former CEO Pius Baschera.

 After 23 years, the UNITECH network has more than 1'500 alumni from 12 different universities, and 64 multinational corporate firms have been a part of this network.
-As of 2023, the network comprises 8 European universities and 15 corporate partners across Europe.
+As of 2023, the network comprises eight European universities and 15 corporate partners across Europe.

 Partner universities

 The universities are to guarantee academic excellence and have committed themselves to build a network with UNITECH International, which goes beyond traditional programs.